-Department of Religion Definition and Statement on Satisfactory Progress
+4.2 Definition and Statement on Satisfactory Progress

 Satisfactory academic progress is defined as completing the requirements of the PhD program in an adequate and timely manner as outlined in this Handbook.
+Furthermore, to maintain satisfactory progress the following is required:

 Students completing coursework must maintain an overall GPA of at least 3.0.
-Submission of Annual Assessment Reports and a Second Year Review is also required.
+Submission of Annual Assessment Reports and a Second Year Review.
 If progress is deemed unsatisfactory at the Second Year Review, the student will automatically be put on probation for the following fall semester.

-Students are expected to complete the French and German language requirement by the end of the second year and to successfully complete Comprehensive Examinations by the end of the fourth year.
-Candidacy is to be achieved by the end of the fourth year.
-Furthermore, students are expected to complete and defend a prospectus based on a timeframe developed in consultation with the primary advisor, but no later than one year from completing the Comprehensive Examinations.
+French and German language requirements are to be completed by the end of the second year.
+Successfully completion of Comprehensive Examinations by the end of the fourth year.

+Achievement of Candidacy by the end of the fourth year.

+Complete and defend a prospectus based on a timeframe developed in consultation with the primary advisor, no later than one year from completing the Comprehensive Examinations.
 Students must submit and orally defend a completed dissertation by the end of the eighth year.

 Students who do not make satisfactory progress in the program will be notified by letter from the Director of Doctoral Studies and will be placed on probation.
 In conjunction with the Director of Doctoral Studies, the student will create an improvement plan for the following semester.
-After another semester of unsatisfactory progress, the department as the right to dismiss a student from the program.
+After another semester of unsatisfactory progress, the department has the right to dismiss a student from the program.